Legislative Issues

 • VASWCD Annual Report – Use this as a leave behind with legislators to share the general work and impact of the Virginia Association of Soil & Water Conservation Districts and its Educational Foundation.

 • Contact your Legislator – Now is the time to contact Delegates and Senators who are considering priority investments in Virginia’s soil and water district needs.
 Don’t know your legislator visit – Who’s My Legislator to map your representative.
-The proposed state budget released on December 20, 2023 builds on current historic funding for Virginia’s natural resources.
+The proposed state budget released on December 18, 2024 builds on current historic funding for the Virginia Agriculture Cost Share (VACS) program.
 Easy copy-and-paste messages for you to consider sharing with your legislator may be posted here during session.

 • Budget Amendments pursued by VASWCD in support of VASWCD Legislative Agenda and that may impact SWCDs are available for review in the General Assembly Tracking Report spreadsheet.